mapbox/vector-tile-spec/_posts/0001-01-05-encoding-geometry.md

 id: encoding-geom
 ---

 To encode geographic information into a vector tile a tool must convert geographic coordinates, such as latitude and longitude, into vector tile grid coordinates.
 Vector tiles hold no concept of geographic information.
-They encode points, lines, and polygons as `x`,`y` pairs from the origin, which is the top left point of a grid.
+They encode points, lines, and polygons as `x`,`y` pairs relative to the top left of the grid in a right-down manner.

 Vector tiles do not store spatial information as we know it.
 Each vector tile is a grid